ultragorira/ultragorira.github.io/_posts/2022-04-14-Generate-Faces-DCGAN.md

 # DCGAN - GENERATE FACES

-This post is an implementation of [DCGAN](https://arxiv.org/abs/1511.06434) and try to generate new Faces.
+This post is an implementation of [DCGAN](https://arxiv.org/abs/1511.06434) and an attempt to generate new Faces.
 Dataset of original CelebA was taken from [Kaggle](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset).

 ## What is GAN?